Luckykarter/avasocial/README.md

 - Hunter - https://hunter.io - e-mail validation
 - ClearBit - https://clearbit.com/ - user data enrichment

+The handlers for those services can be found in **avasocial/extapps.py**

 ## Installation
 The current built is for Heroku deployment.
 Installation is deployed on: https://avasocial.herokuapp.com/